ABuffSeagull/kakoune-toggler/README.md

 ```sh
 plug "abuffseagull/kakoune-toggler" %do{ make }
 ```
-Otherwise, just stick in wherever, and make sure to run `make`.
+Otherwise, just stick it wherever, and make sure to run `make`.

 Then you must make a symbolic link to the `toggler` binary from a `bin` folder in your kak config directory.
 (Idea lifted from [kakoune-snippets](https://github.com/JJK96/kakoune-snippets),